benjaminion/upgrading-ethereum-book/src/book.md

 The pivot index is generated from eight bytes of a SHA256 hash of the seed concatenated with the round number, so it usually changes each round.

-The decision bits used to determine whether or not to swap elements are bits drawn from SHA256 hashes of the seed, the round number, and the index of the element within the list.
+The decision bits used to determine whether to swap elements are bits drawn from SHA256 hashes of the seed, the round number, and the index of the element within the list.

 ##### Efficiency